PalashBansal96/Popular-Movies-Nano/README.md

 To compile add your TMDB API Key to `helpers/DBConnector.java`

 ## Status
-This app is currently completed till Stage 1 for the android nanodegree program.
+This app is currently completed till Stage 2 for the android nanodegree program.
-The movies are fetched fine but the UI at the moment is very basic.